 \section{Test results}

-Section~\ref{sec:Cal137} describes the calibration of the detectors, section~\ref{sec:Source} describes the detector's performance for the detection of radioactive isotopes and section~\ref{sec:Food} presents data on the system's capabilities for flagging food contamination.
+Section~\ref{sec:Cal137} describes the calibration of the detectors, in Section~\ref{sec:Source} the detector's performance for the detection of a radioactive source is reported, and Section~\ref{sec:Food} presents data on the system's capabilities for flagging food contamination.